putyourlightson/craft-blitz/README.md

 It can highly improve a site's performance by reducing the time to first byte (TTFB).
 This reduces the load time of the site as well as the load on the server.
 Google recommends a server response time of [200ms or less](https://developers.google.com/speed/docs/insights/Server).

-Although the performance gains depend on the individual site setup, the following results are not uncommon (on a 5 Mbps cable connection with 28ms of latency):
+Although the performance gains depend on the individual site and server setup, the following results are not uncommon (on a 5 Mbps cable connection with 28ms of latency):

 - 650ms (without caching enabled)
 - 400ms (with caching enabled, without server rewrite)